Skip to content

 Step Four: Create VirtualService

-Before deploying v2, route all traffic to v1.
+Before releasing v2, completely switch the traffic to v1.
 Save the following content into the virtual-service-reviews.yaml file.

 apiVersion: networking.istio.io/v1alpha3